-Students in the Cell Biology and Physiology Track are required to complete the core course curriculum consisting of Biochemistry; Essentials of Cell Biology; Physiology and Biophysics (Medical Physiology), and Essentials of Molecular Biology during the first year.
-In addition, students are required to take elective courses equivalent to a minimum of 3 credit hours, by selecting two units (2 credit hours) from the Advanced Physiology course during the second year and the Scientific Presentation course during their third year.
+Students in the Cell Biology and Physiology Track are required to complete the core course curriculum consisting of Biochemistry (IP 806); Essentials of Cell Biology (IP 841); Physiology and Biophysics (Medical Physiology--PHYS 612), and Essentials of Molecular Biology (IP 805) during the first year.
+In addition, students are required to take elective courses equivalent to a minimum of 3 credit hours, by selecting two units (2 credit hours) from the Advanced Physiology course (PHYS 912) during the second year and the Scientific Presentation course (PHYS 919 if not LBC 711) during their third year.
 Students may take optional elective courses, which are generally chosen in consultation with the student's research advisor based on the student's research interest.
-Students will also take a seminar course by attending the physiology seminar series, participating in lunch discussion with guest speakers and presenting two seminars in this platform during the course of their dissertation (usually one during third year and one on the day of their thesis defense).
+Students will also take a seminar course (PHYS 919) by attending the physiology seminar series, participating in lunch discussion with guest speakers and presenting two seminars in this platform during the course of their dissertation (usually one during third year and one on the day of their dissertation defense).